 3. Supplementation

 For many of us, food and sun aren’t enough.
-Supplements are the most reliable way to hit a specific target.
+Supplements offer the most dependable path to reach a precise level.

 - Vitamin D2 vs. D3: You will see both on the shelf.
 Choose Vitamin D3 (cholecalciferol).
-It is the form your body produces naturally and is generally considered more effective at raising blood levels than D2 (ergocalciferol).
+This is the form your body naturally creates and is usually seen as more effective at elevating blood concentrations compared to D2 (ergocalciferol).

-- Pair with Fat: Vitamin D is fat-soluble.
-This means your body cannot absorb it without dietary fat.
-Always take your supplement with a meal that includes avocado, nuts, olive oil, or fatty fish.
-Taking it with just a glass of water on an empty stomach is largely a waste of money.
+- Combine with Fat: Vitamin D is fat-soluble.
+This implies your system can’t absorb it without dietary fat.
+Always consume your supplement with a meal containing avocado, nuts, olive oil, or oily fish.
+Taking it with just water on an empty stomach is largely a misuse of funds.

-- Pair with K2: Emerging research suggests that taking Vitamin K2 alongside Vitamin D3 helps ensure that calcium is directed to your bones rather than your arteries.
+- Combine with K2: Newer findings suggest that ingesting Vitamin K2 alongside Vitamin D3 assists in directing calcium toward your bones instead of your arteries.
 Many high-quality hair supplements now combine these two.

-A Word on Toxicity: Can You Have Too Much?
+A Note on Overdose: Can You Have Excess?

-Yes, absolutely.
-Because Vitamin D is stored in your body’s fat cells (unlike Vitamin C, which you just pee out if you take too much), it is possible to reach toxic levels.
+Yes, definitely.
+Since Vitamin D is stored in your body’s fatty tissues (unlike Vitamin C, which is simply expelled in urine if you take too much), reaching harmful levels is possible.

 Symptoms of toxicity include nausea, weakness, and kidney problems.
 This is why testing is so important.
-You need to know your baseline so you know how much to take.
-A person with a level of 10 ng/mL needs a very different dosage than someone with a level of 35 ng/mL.
+You need to know your starting point to determine the appropriate dosage.
+An individual with a level of 10 ng/mL requires a very different amount than someone at 35 ng/mL.

 Lifestyle Factors That Block Vitamin D Absorption